 Here Comes Mr. Jordan (1941), starring Robert Montgomery, Evelyn Keyes, Claude Rains, James Gleason, Edward Everett Horton

-I recently saw Here Comes Mr. Jordan, and I can say that I truly enjoyed it, with wonderful performances all around — a movie that clearly deserved it’s Oscars.
+I recently saw Here Comes Mr. Jordan, and I can say that I truly enjoyed it, with wonderful performances all around.
+It’s a movie that clearly deserved it’s Oscars.
 Here’s why:

-At it’s heart, Here Comes Mr. Jordan is about a boxer named Joe (played well by Robert Montgomery) on his way to win the championship, who is killed in a plane crash — except that he would have survived the plane crash except for the actions of an over-eager angel (played well by the fussy Edward Everett Horton), which throws scheduled events off.
-Edward Everett Horton’s superior, Mr. Jordan (played incredibly well by Claude Rains) — it’s not clear if Mr. Jordan is simply a high-ranking angel or supposed to be God Himself, but for this story, it really doesn’t matter.
+At it’s heart, Here Comes Mr. Jordan is about a boxer named Joe (played well by Robert Montgomery).
+He’s on his way to win the championship, who is killed in a plane crash.
+However, he would have survived the plane crash.
+Except for the actions of an over-eager angel (played well by the fussy Edward Everett Horton).
+This throws scheduled future events off.
+Edward Everett Horton’s superior, Mr. Jordan (played incredibly well by Claude Rains) intercedes.
+It’s not clear if Mr. Jordan is simply a high-ranking angel or supposed to be God Himself, but for this story, it really doesn’t matter.

-To put things right, Mr. Jordan places the spirit of Joe into the body of a recently-deceased millionaire — a millionaire murdered by his wife and lawyer — and who begins to correct some of the millionaire’s corrupt actions, helping a beautiful young girl (played by Evelyn Keyes) prove her father’s innocence in financial shenanigans.
-He then begins training to box and contacts his manager and best friend (played incredibly well by character actor James Gleason) — once he can convince him that it’s really Joe in a new body.
+To put things right, Mr. Jordan places the spirit of Joe into the body of a recently-deceased millionaire.
+A millionaire murdered by his wife and lawyer.
+He then begins to correct some of the millionaire’s corrupt actions.
+Joe helps a beautiful young girl (played by Evelyn Keyes) prove her father’s innocence in financial shenanigans.
+He then begins training to box and contacts his manager and best friend (played incredibly well by character actor James Gleason).
+Once he can convince him that it’s really Joe in a new body.